 - The deafblind manual alphabet allows similar hands on communication and is also useful if you have severe visual and hearing loss.

 Being able to communicate with family members and loved ones is vital to maintaining relationships.
 It also allows family members to act as emergency interpreters, if you need them.

 When you have MSI, large text may be helpful if your visual impairments are minor.
 However, if your sight loss is more severe, you may prefer another form of reading.
-Talking newspapers (like the Jewish Care Connect service) and talking books (offered for free through the Royal National Institute of Blind People) can be very valuable.
+Talking newspapers and talking books (offered for free through the Royal National Institute of Blind People) can be very valuable.